liberjul/CONSTAXv2/README.md

 For Bacteria and Archaea, we recommend the [SILVA database](https://www.arb-silva.de/no_cache/download/archive/current/Exports/).
 The SILVA_XXX_SSURef_tax_silva.fasta.gz file can be `gunzip`-ped and used.

 Note: SILVA taxonomy is not assigned by Linnean ranks (Kingdom, Phylum, etc.), so instead placeholder ranks 1-n are used.
-Also, the size of the SILVA database means that a server/cluster is required to train the classifier.
+Also, the size of the SILVA database means that a server/cluster is required to train the classifier (128GB RAM for RDP).
+If you have a computer with 32GB of RAM, you may be able to train using the UNITE database.
+If you cannot train locally for UNITE, the RDP files can be downloaded from [here](https://github.com/liberjul/CONSTAXv2_data/tree/master/sh_general_release_fungi_35077_RepS_04.02.2020).
+The `genus_wordConditionalProbList.txt.gz` file should be `gunzip`-ped after downloading.

 We have included a script for filtering the databases, which can create a Bacteria-only database, for example.
 The -k or --keyword argument is a substring of the record header.